tpf-concurrent-benchmarks/grid_search_cpp/README.md

 ## Running the project

-Once one of the projects is built, you can run the executable `worker-gs` (or `worker-gs`) with the following command:
+Once one of the projects is built, you can run the executable `worker-gs` (or `master-gs`) with the following command:

 ```bash
 ./worker-gs